-- 10.1 Event participants must choose to participate in one of the following five divisions of racing.
+- Event participants must choose to participate in one of the following four five divisions of racing.
 Event Officials reserve the right to recategorize teams into a different division if there are less than 3 teams in any one division. - 10.1.1 CLASSIC DIVISION The Classic Division retains all the rules and regulations set out in the Official Rules.
 No hub motors can be used.
-Solar modules must be have a rated efficiency of 20% or below.
+Solar modules must be have a rated efficiency of 2019% or below.
 Prefabricated solar panels are rated per module efficiency.
-Bare solar cells are rated per cell. - 10.1.2 ADVANCED CLASSIC DIVISION Schools desiring to enter in the Classic Division, but have participated for three or more years in the Solar Car Challenge must be entered in the Advanced Classic Division.
+Bare solar cells are rated per cell. - 10.1.2 ADVANCED CLASSIC DIVISION Vehicles-Schools entered-desiring to enter in the Classic Division, but have participated for three or more years in the Solar Car Challenge with the same basic structure and major components (e.g. motor, controller, solar array) must be entered in the Advanced Classic Division.
 This division retains all the rules and regulations of the Classic Division. - 10.1.3 ADVANCED DIVISION The Advanced Division provides teams an opportunity to explore new and upcoming technology for their solar car.
 In addition to rules and regulations set out in the Official Rules, teams may use a hub motor, solar cells that have a rated efficiency above 19%, prefabricated solar car molds and/or other battery types.